Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation Details

 \subsection{LLM Judge}

-\textbf{Prompt Construction.} To ensure the reliability of the LLM Judge as an evaluator, we design a standardized system prompt that explicitly defines the evaluation task.
+\textbf{Prompt Construction.} We design a standardized system prompt that explicitly defines the evaluation task to ensure the reliability of the LLM Judge as an evaluator.
 Specifically, the LLM is provided with the model-generated response, the gold-standard answer, and the original query, and is required to output a clear verdict, indicating whether the candidate response successfully captures the essential information contained in the reference answer.
 Following prior unlearning evaluation~\cite{wang2025reasoning}, we adopt a three-category classification prompt for WMDP dataset to enhance the robustness of judgment.
 This framework enables the LLM Judge to more effectively identify both explicit information leakage and implicit knowledge retention.
 The full prompt template used for this evaluation is presented below.

 For the TOFU dataset, unlike WMDP, we adopt a binary classification prompt in which the LLM is instructed to output only \textbf{YES} or \textbf{NO}.
 This design choice is motivated by the nature of the TOFU dataset, which comprises factual autobiographical information about specific authors.
 Each query in this dataset corresponds to a single definitive correct answer, without instances of partial correctness or implicit information.
 Consequently, a binary prompting scheme is both sufficient and well-suited for this evaluation.
 The prompt template used in this setting is presented below: